Tarrant County Alimony/Spousal Support Lawyer

 - How long the marriage lasted

 - How each spouse contributed to the family

 - The age and education of each spouse

 - The recipient spouse’s employment experience and attempts to find sufficient employment

 Then, the judge will decide whether to order the full support, no support, or somewhere in between.
 Full support is considered to be 20 percent of the spouse’s income or $5,000 per month, whichever is less.

 Seek the Legal Guidance of an Experienced Hurst Spousal Support Attorney

-If alimony or spousal support factors into your divorce, the dedicated alimony attorneys at Hoppes Family Law – proudly serving Hurst, Bedford, Colleyville, North Richland Hills, and Richland Hills in Texas – are committed to aggressively advocating for terms that adequately cover your financial needs.
+If alimony or spousal support factors into your divorce, the dedicated alimony attorneys at Hoppes Law Firm, PLLC – proudly serving Hurst, Bedford, Colleyville, North Richland Hills, and Richland Hills in Texas – are committed to aggressively advocating for terms that adequately cover your financial needs.
 Your case is important, so please do not hesitate to contact us online or call us at 817-283-3999 today.